YanaKharlamova/catch-a-dog-game/README.md

 * SCSS
 ## Implementation:
 The concept of my game was a tribute to "Whack a mole" classic game.
-The core structure of this project are formed by these few main functions:
+The core structure of this project is formed by these few main functions:
 * A function to make a random time for dog to pop from the box:

 **function randomTime()**